-The Department currently has three K-9's in active service, with one specifically assigned to and funded by the MEG Unit.
+The Department currently has two K-9's in active service, with one specifically assigned to and funded by the MEG Unit.

-During the Fall of 2007 Officer Ben Hardgrove was selected as the newest K-9 Officer.
-He attended a month-long K-9 handler class at Steinig Tal Kennels in Campbellsport, Wisconsin, under the direction of Larry Filo and Angie Fink.
-There, Officer Hardgrove was teamed up with his partner, Packo.
-Packo was a 2 1/2-year-old German Shepherd trained as a dual purpose patrol and narcotics detection dog.
-Upon graduation, Officer Hardgrove and Packo returned to the night shift patrol.
+In the Spring of 2014, Officer Charles Beckford was selected as a K-9 Officer.
+He attended an intensive month long K-9 handler class at Steinig Tal Kennels in Campbellsport, WI under the direction of Larry Filo.
+Officer Beckford was teamed up with his partner, Rony.
+Rony was a 3 year-old German Shepherd trained as a dual purpose patrol and narcotics detection dog.

-Packo is a certified aggressive alert drug detection dog trained to scratch, bite or bark at the odor of marijuana, cocaine, heroine and methamphetamine.
-Packo is also trained to locate and apprehend criminals, track lost or endangered persons and protect his handler.
+Rony is a certified dual purpose police dog.
+He is an agressive alert drug detection dog trained to scratch, bite or bark at the odor of marijuana, cocaine, heroin and methamphetamine.
+Rony is also trained to locate and apprehend criminals, track lost or endangered persons and protect his handler.

 Special thanks to Dr. Kim Everson at St. Bernard's Animal Medical Center for providing Rony's veterinary services and Vince Kuber from Prestige-Pak, Inc. for the donation for the K9 and training.
 Also, thank you to Kathy at Animal Outfitters for donating his food.